makyo/writing/work/sawtooth/disappearance/disappearance.md

 Fuck.

-I can't get a job, I can't rent a place, I can't use any of my credit cards, I can't open another bank account.
+I can't get a job, I can't rent a place, I can't open another bank account.
 I can't even change my name, since that would mean engaging with my old identity, the one I'd tried to kill.

 *Fuck.*